NotGTAV

 NotGTAV (later known as NotTheNameWeWanted) was a casual video game developed and published by NotGames.
 Parodying Grand Theft Auto V in a Snake manner, all profits gained from sales of the game are donated to the Peer Productions charity.
 The game was released for Microsoft Windows, iOS, and Android in 2014.
 Ports for OS X and Linux followed in 2015.
 The game was removed for sale in 2022.

 Gameplay

 NotGames described NotGTAV as a "ruthless Snake-like parody" of Rockstar Games' 2013 hit title, Grand Theft Auto V, despite not sharing any aspects with the game; NotGTAV uses a top-down view model, in contrast to Grand Theft Auto Vs third-person view, is set in the United Kingdom, rather than the United States, and employs hand-drawn 2D sprites, rather than a fully 3D environment.

 Release

 NotGTAV was initially released for Microsoft Windows on 4 April 2014.
-On 2 July 2015, after a successful Steam Greenlight campaign, NotGames released NotGTAV onto Steam, alongside ports for OS X and Linux, however, the game disappeared again just a week later after, due to Valve allegedly receiving a DMCA takedown notice from Rockstar Games.
+On 2 July 2015, after a successful Steam Greenlight campaign, NotGames released NotGTAV onto Steam, alongside ports for OS X and Linux, however, the game disappeared again just a week later, due to Valve allegedly receiving a DMCA takedown notice from Rockstar Games.
 The game was restored to Steam within 24 hours, after the notice was being treated as a false complainant.